What are the two most common types of homeowners policies?

 There is a policy tailored to fit the needs of renters.
 The renter's policy, or HO-4, covers damage to possessions which result from certain causes.
 It is similar to the policy purchased by the owner of a house.
 The primary difference is that the renter's policy does not include coverage on the building.

-What are other coverages provided?
+What other coverage is provided?

 A homeowners or renters policy provides more than just financial protection for the property and/or contents.
 The policy also includes liability coverage.
 This coverage applies to you as well as any family members living in the household.